kodethon/KoDrive/README.md

 If a file is modified on different devices simultaneously or files with the same name in different directories are synchronized, the file on the device with the larger value of the first 63 bits for their device ID will be marked as the conflicting file.
 The file will be renamed to ```<filename>.sync- conflict-<date>-<time>.<ext>```

-It will be up to the users to resolve conflicts and update their files in this case.
+It will be up to the users to resolve conflicts and update files.
+It is advised to avoid conflicts if possible.

 Please note that if users modify conflict files, it is possible to end up with conflicting conflict files.
 Those will be named as ```sync-conflict-...sync-conflict -...-sync-conflict``` files.